nuthanc/faang/2D-Arrays/README.md

 * With DFS, traverse in the same direction
 * With 2D-Arrays, **DFS** is explore as far as in one of the 4 directions until you hit a wall or going back to element we have already explored
 * With 2D-Arrays, my dfs implementation is read, Up, Right, Down and Left

+### Author's DFS Implementation

+* DS used
+  * directions Array of Arrays
+  * seen Array of Arrays
+* Time Complexity: O(n)
+  * We are going to touch every element once
+* Space Complexity: O(n)
+  * seen data structure
+  * As well as recursive stack may be holding all of the elements